This site requires a more recent version of Adobe Flash Player to function properly.

 U.S. Steel is an integrated steel producer of flat-rolled and tubular products with major production operations in North America and Europe.
 An integrated producer uses iron ore and coke as primary raw materials for steel production.
 According to the latest World Steel Association's statistics, U.S.Steel is the thirteenth largest steel producer in the world.

-U.S. Steel is also engaged in other business activities, most of which are related to steel making operations, including the production of coke and iron ore pellets, transportation services (railroad and barge operations), real estate operations, and engineering consulting services.
+U.S. Steel is also engaged in other business activities, most of which are related to steel making operations, including transportation services (railroad and barge operations) and real estate operations.

 Flat Rolled products refer to the steel sheets and plates that are made by rolling processes.
 The various categories of the Flat Rolled products include: hot rolled sheets, cold rolled sheets, coated sheets, semi finished bars and plates, and tin mill products.

 The U.S. Flat Rolled division is the most valuable division for the firm for the following reasons:

-The Flat-Rolled segment has an annual production capacity of 22 million tons and iron ore pellet production capacity of 22.4 million tons.
-The division's steel shipments stood at 14.6 million tons in 2013, as compared to 4 million tons for the European Steel segment.
+The Flat-Rolled segment has an annual production capacity of 19.4 million tons.
+The division's steel shipments stood at 13.9 million tons in 2014, as compared to 4.2 million tons for the European Steel segment.

 Overcapacity in the steel industry

 The global steel industry has been facing the issue of over capacity.
 Global capacity utilization stands at around 75%, even as many manufacturers have closed down or cut capacity at their mills.
 As the global economic downturn took place, the steel industry was one of the worst hit, and demand has only partially recovered.
 However, as economic growth picks up, we expect demand to improve.

 Weakness in input costs to lower the production cost of steel